frogstair/dog-fact-bot/README.md

 TOKEN=<token>
 ```

-Create a file called `doglist.txt` containing the facts.
+Create a file called `doglist.txt` containing the facts, each on a new line.
 The bot will poll and update its list every 30 seconds